 Acanthus mollis in the shade.

-For lighter or dappled shade, other shade flowers to consider are:
+For lighter or dappled shade, other options to consider are:

 - Anemone x hybrida